 Higher Education in Wisconsin

-The University of Wisconsin system, one of the world’s largest public education systems, serves almost half of Wisconsin’s student population (175,000 students) at 13 four-year universities across 26 campuses.
-These include the state’s largest institution (the University of Wisconsin-Madison), which is home to a nationally ranked computer sciences department.
+The University of Wisconsin system, one of the world’s largest public education systems, serves almost half of Wisconsin’s student population (175,000 students) across 13 four-year universities at 26 campuses.
+These include the state’s largest institution (the University of Wisconsin-Madison), which features a nationally ranked computer sciences department.
 Students in this program have interned with and secured jobs at many prestigious high-tech companies, including Google, Facebook, Microsoft, and Apple.

 Computer Science Careers in Wisconsin

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers by Degree

 - Northwestern Mutual: This insurance and investments company offers a variety of information-based tech jobs, from DevOps engineers to mobile developers.
 The organization regularly recruits personnel with computer science backgrounds, especially in areas such as big data applications and cybersecurity.
 Most jobs at Northwestern Mutual are located in Milwaukee.

-- ManpowerGroup: Also headquartered in Milwaukee, ManpowerGroup (comprised of Manpower and Experis) is a multinational staffing and recruitment provider.
+- ManpowerGroup: Also headquartered in Milwaukee, multinational staffing and recruitment provider ManpowerGroup comprises Manpower and Experis.
 Experis focuses on IT, engineering, and finance resourcing for a range of positions, including data warehouse programmer analysts and firmware engineers.

 Computer Science Programs in Wisconsin

-Computer science is split into two main subdivisions: theoretical and applied.
+Computer science splits into two main subdivisions: theoretical and applied.
 Depending on the program you choose, you can focus more on the theories behind concepts, like coding and algorithms, or on the practical applications of software engineering and network architecture.
 You can also specialize in a subfield.
-Computer science programs in Wisconsin cover the fundamentals of software, hardware, and networks and may require students to complete a portfolio or a capstone project for a client.
+Computer science programs in Wisconsin cover the fundamentals of software, hardware, and networks, and may require students to complete a portfolio or a capstone project for a client.
 Some schools, such as UW-Milwaukee, offer thesis options and supervised internships.